 The Peace Journalist MagazineThe Peace Journalist is a semi-annual publication of the Center for Global Peace Journalism at Park University in Parkville, Missouri.
-The October 2014 edition features reports from Mexico, Palestine, Libya, Kenya, Nigeria, Gaza, Afghanistan, Bronx and Ferguson, Missouri.
+The April 2015 edition features reports from Turkey, Kenya, Nigeria, Gaza, Afghanistan, the Comoros Islands, and Greece.

 About the Magazine

 Peace JournalismWhat is Peace Journalism?

 Peace Journalism is when editors and reporters make choices that improve the prospects for peace.
 These choices, including how to frame stories and carefully choosing which words are used, create an atmosphere conducive to peace and supportive of peace initiatives and peacemakers, without compromising the basic principles of good journalism.
 (Adapted from Lynch/McGoldrick, Peace Journalism).
 Peace Journalism gives peacemakers a voice while making peace initiatives and non-violent solutions more visible and viable.